 (1) This regulation applies on and after 1 July 2010.

-(2) The principal employer at a mine must keep records that enable the total number of hours worked at the mine by workers in each month to be verified.
+(2) The principal employer at a mine must keep records that enable the total number of hours worked at the mine by workers in each quarter to be verified.

 Penalty: